adam-on-the-internet/dsm-procedural-rules-archive/src/assets/rules-archive/2021_05_24/transcription.md

-Each item shall receive up to two minutes time and shall not be recalculated or additional speakers recognized if the time used by any speaker is less than two minutes or the collective time for all speakers is less than forty-minutes.
+Each item shall receive up to two minutes time and shall not be recalculated or additional speakers recognized if the time used by any speaker is less than two minutes or the collective time for all speakers is less than forty minutes.

 No other person may speak on any such item.
 Any requested item not included on the agenda due to the collective time limit and maximum number of items